kvarcg/publications/README.md

-# publications
+# Publications
 This repo contains any source code from my past publications.
-They are also available on my [webpage](https://kostasvardis.com) and on the official website of the [AUEB Computer Graphics Group](http://graphics.cs.aueb.gr/graphics).
+They are also available (along with the author's version documents) on my [webpage](https://kostasvardis.com) and on the official website of the [AUEB Computer Graphics Group](http://graphics.cs.aueb.gr/graphics).
 I also decided to make them available here.

 List of papers: